 Discover Black history in Philadelphia’s museums

 The Museum of the American Revolution in Old City offers virtual and in-person experiences highlighting the lesser-known stories of Black men and women who served a critical role in the American Revolution.
-At the museum, examine a newly installed artifact – a letter of discharge for an African American soldier signed by General George Washington – and learn about the time between 1776 and 1807 when women and people of color held the right to vote in New Jersey, and how that right was eventually lost, as part of the new When Women Lost the Vote exhibition, which is also available as a virtual tour online.
+Via a virtual tour online, learn about the time between 1776 and 1807 when women and people of color held the right to vote in New Jersey, and how that right was eventually lost, as part of the museum’s When Women Lost the Vote exhibition.

 At the National Constitution Center, visit the first gallery in the United States dedicated to telling the story of the nation’s second founding, Civil War & Reconstruction, which features rare artifacts such as Dred Scott’s signed petition for freedom, a pen and inkwell belonging to Frederick Douglass, and original copies of the 13th, 14th and 15th Amendments.
 Learn more about inspirational leaders and heroes such as Dr. Martin Luther King, Jr. at the National Liberty Museum, and explore groundbreaking exhibits while learning more about African American history and culture at the African American Museum in Philadelphia.

 Shop from Black-owned businesses

 Among Philadelphia’s has a great collection of Black-owned businesses is Harriett’s Bookshop in Fishtown, which celebrates female writers, activists and artists.
 Don’t miss Amalgam Comics & Coffeehouse in nearby East Kensington, the only comic book store owned by an African American woman on the East Coast.
 For beauty and lifestyle products, consider Marsh and Mane in South Philadelphia or Freedom Apothecary in Northern Liberties.
 If you need a place to stay, consider Akwaaba Bed and Breakfast Inn, which offers several suites designed to celebrate Philadelphia’s music legacy in a historic 1880s manor in West Philadelphia.
 For more Black-owned businesses, consult Visit Philly’s roundup here.